 Now, we all piled into my tiny VW station wagon, with the volunteer real-estate agent in the front seat, beside me.
 Up to this moment, we had believed that the schoolhouse we were about to see was in the charming town of Cold Spring.
 But, alas, our passenger, explained that this was not the case.
 He directed me to drive north along the river.

 Up ahead, we could see an ominous outcropping, a dark gray wall of solid rock that extended from high up in the mountains, down to the railroad tracks at the river’s edge.
 This, he told us was called "Breakneck Ridge."
 Its unappealing name was derived from a legend that told how, long ago, a bull had fallen from atop this ridge.
 And the name reveals what happened next.
-A narrow two lane tunnel had been hewn out of the solid rock, just four years previously.
+A narrow two lane tunnel had been hewn out of the solid rock, thirty-eight years previously.
 Long menacing ice sickles hung from the cracks in its curved ceiling.
 As we passed through this uninviting opening, we were not only entering another county, we were entering another world.
 Here, the fashionable present ended, and an old-fashioned past began.
 Beyond this point, in 1969, most commerce became local.
 Many of the people that we were to meet there had, in fact, never seen, nor been, to NYC.
 We were no longer in commuter country.
 This was just a bit too far to travel to the city.
 There were some commuters on the trains each day, but not many.
 The Hudson line ended in Poughkeepsie.

 On the left, we passed a stately building, and for a moment we hoped that that might be the schoolhouse.
 A sign outside soon told us it was "Dutchess Manor."
 Further along, down by the river, we observed the ruins of a castle on an island in the Hudson.
 This, our guide explained was "Bannerman’s Island."
 Even in its advanced state of decay and desolation, there was a certain picturesque charm and grandeur about it.
 In spite of these few interesting landmarks, we soon realized that the neighborhood we were now in was nowhere as nice as Garrison and Cold Spring.
 Throughout the day, we had been traveling in a sort of Wonderland, complete with castles on mountaintops, great estates, along the river, and crumbling romantic ruins.
 Intoxicated by these treasures, we were quickly spoiled, and our expectations had been unrealistically raised.
 After all, what could one expect of a schoolhouse that was priced at thirty thousand dollars, anyway?